 A second class of reasons for the absence of growth in pre-Industrial Revolution economies is driven by the "Smithian" nature of pre-1750 growth, growth based on gains from trade and factor mobility, better-functioning and more integrated markets, and improved allocations due to better institutions.
 Most of the rise of richer regions and towns in medieval and early modern Europe can be attributed to the widening of local trade and the opening of long-distance commerce.
 Smithian growth was the source of considerable economic expansion, but it was vulnerable to political shocks and institutional changes (Studer, 2015, pp. 158-161).
 It was often the unintended victim of dynastic and religious wars, but it could also itself be the cause of more wars; many armed conflicts were about the extraction of wealth, the control of trade routes, and lucrative natural resources.
 Attempts by predatory nations to plunder and tax richer and more successful economies were common and constituted negative-sum games that reversed previous episodes of expansion.
-Internally the greatest threat was rent seeking by local rulers and elites, through confiscatory taxes, expropriating wealth, and repudiating debts.
-In so doing, they were of course killing the geese that laid the golden eggs, but when the future was discounted - as would occur during war - a stationary bandit could behave like a roving one.
+Internally the greatest threat was rent seeking by local rulers and elites, through confiscatory taxes, expropriating wealth, the sale of monopolies, and repudiating debts.6 In so doing, rulers were of course killing the geese that laid the golden eggs, but when the future was discounted heavily-as would occur during war-a stationary bandit could behave like a roving one.

 In early modern Europe, many successful areas saw their wealth eroded or devastated by war and extraction.
 Protectionist mercantilism and the use of state-sponsored privateers were additional forms that threats to the prosperity of successful regions took.
 The southern Netherlands, which in the first half of the sixteenth century had reached new pinnacles of prosperity, were devastated by foreign (mostly Spanish) soldiers and heavy taxes imposed on them by a king in Madrid.
 Their northern neighbors in the Dutch Republic were spared that fate largely because of good fortune and an easier to defend geography, but their growth came to an end in the eighteenth century because their defense spending had created a huge national debt, mercantilist policies by larger neighbors had hurt its trade and industry, and internal rent-seeking had weakened the Smithian dynamism of the Dutch economy (Prak and Van Zanden, 2013, pp. 152-163).
 Southern Germany, which experienced considerable growth in the sixteenth century, was devastated by seventeenth-century violence.
 China, too, enjoyed periods of considerable growth (especially during the Song dynasty), which made the repeated invasion of China tempting for well-armed semi-nomadic people such as the Jurchen, Mongols, and Manchurians.
-Stability returned in the eighteenth century, but Chinese living standards
+Stability returned in the eighteenth century, but Chinese living standards collapsed after 1840, demonstrating again the vulnerability of such growth to political shocks and the ease with which the Smithian gains could be undone.